zigbeer/ziee/README.md

     }
 });

+/*
-// Step 4: Glue your ziee to the zapp.
-After glued, invoke ziee.init() will throw. ziee.glue(zApp);
+ *  Step 4: Glue your ziee to the zapp.
+ *
+ *  [note] After glued, invoke ziee.init() again will throw you an error.
+ *         Which means you have to init every thing before gluing clusters to zapp.
+ */

 // Step 5: Accesss your cluters
 //   >> 5-1: getter and setter